Portfolio / Automation & Process Engineering

 Copy Members

-Copies group and DL members and owners to targets.
-Cross-type aware: the operation applied depends on whether the target is a shared mailbox, a group, or a DL.
+Copies group and DL members and owners to target accounts.
+Cross-type aware: the correct operation is resolved at runtime based on whether the target is a shared mailbox, group, or distribution list.

 Phase 6